bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bacon-clara.md

 * Agnes Bacon worked at the Johns Hopkins School of Hygiene and Public Health and published several articles in the field of biometrics during the early 1920s.
 * Bacon was awarded a Ph.D. in 1911 for her thesis The Cartesian oval and the elliptic functions ℘ and σ.
 * Bacon was promoted to professor at Goucher College in 1914 and continued to teach there until she retired in 1934.
-* One of Bacon's favourite ways to relax was to travel with her sister Agnes with whom she lived until Agnes's death in 1929.
 * After Clara retired in 1934 she set out on a fifteen month trip in June 1934, travelling first to England then going to Scotland, Italy, Egypt, and Palestine before returning to Baltimore in October 1935 sailing from Hamburg, Germany, to Baltimore on the SS City of Norfolk.
 * Bacon continued to live at 2316 Calvert Street with her servant Ida Lindsay, who was far more than a servant, being also a companion and friend.
 * In 1958 Goucher College renamed North House, "Bacon House" in her honour.